Gambit1583/Diabetes-App/README.md

 A logged in user can maintain a food diary, daily diary and track their blood sugars which is displayed as a graph with color indicators for high/low blood sugars.

-The ERD includes elements for appointment booking with a specialist which will has not been included in the current iteration but could be added in future developments.
+The ERD includes elements for appointment booking with a specialist which will not been included in the current iteration but could be added in future developments.

 ![alt text](static/images/GlucoGrooveERD.png)

-### **User Testing**
+## **User Testing**

 - **Browser Compatibility**: The website has been tested on Chrome and Edge.
 - **Responsiveness**: The platform has been tested on mobile, tablet, and desktop devices to ensure optimal performance.